-The OAIC's Guide542 suggests designating a group or individuals with responsibility for having up-to-date knowledge of the personal information held by their given agency as a way of ensuring that it is held securely.
+The OAIC's Guide543 suggests designating a group or individuals with responsibility for having up-todate knowledge of the personal information held by their given agency as a way of ensuring that it is held securely.
 This is suggested as being complementary to having clear procedures in place in relation to oversight, accountability and decision-making channels of authority.
-It is envisaged these individuals or internal body could be responsible for defining, implementing and managing information security measures, for review by senior management.543
+It is envisaged these individuals or internal body could be responsible for defining, implementing and managing information security measures, for review by senior management.544

-540 OAIC (2018) Guide to securing personal information, "reasonable steps" to protect personal information, pp. 16-42.

-542 OAIC (2018) Guide to securing personal information, "reasonable steps" to protect personal information, p.
+543 OAIC (2018) Guide to securing personal information, "reasonable steps" to protect personal information, p.
 17.

+541 OAIC (2018) Guide to securing personal information, "reasonable steps" to protect personal information, pp. 16-42.